 Implementing a legal ban where strong beliefs and heavy resistance still remain within some demographics creates a demand for an illegal black market, which could be darker and more dangerous.
 In an already unregulated industry, it’s difficult to imagine how much worse it could become, but being hidden away from public eyes and animal rights watchdogs, what we imagine as the impossible could very well become a possible reality.

 We are also, despite rising popularity in dog ownership, continuing to fight the stigma surrounding dog meat farm rescues and shelter dogs as a whole.
-The dog culture is still developing, and we continue to grapple with high surrender rates and specific preferences to breeds and sizes.
-Toy sized dogs remain the most popular and high in demand, while mix breeds are overlooked in favor of pure breeds.
-There remains a strong belief that shelter dogs are sick, dirty, have behavior issues and cannot assimilate into life as a companion animal, are too old, and the list goes on.
-We continue to see these challenges on the adoption front; Another reason international adoption programs are still needed to alleviate the local shelters and rescues.
+The dog culture is still developing, and we continue to grapple with high surrender rates and specific preferences for breeds and sizes.
+Toy-sized dogs remain the most popular and high in demand, while mixed breeds are overlooked in favor of pure breeds.
+There remains a strong belief that shelter dogs are sick, dirty, have behavior issues, cannot assimilate into life as companion animals, are too old, and the list goes on.
+We continue to see these challenges on the adoption front; Another reason international adoption programs are still needed is to alleviate the local shelters and rescues.

 Any step forward is a step in the right direction.
 We are glad and welcome it openly.
 On the political front, the dialogue on banning the trade and consumption of dogs is not a new development.
 President Moon had informally mentioned it during his 2017 presidential campaign, and his rescue dog Tori is said to have attended an anti-dog meat protest with his daughter in 2018 when international criticisms shone a light on the practice during the Olympic games.
 Having been silent on the issue since then, his administration has since stated the need to consider the livelihoods of people in the trade despite a petition with over 200,000 urging him to make good on his word.